Vincent Oakes, Artistic Director

 Judy Brittingham, Director of Training Choirs

 Mrs. Brittingham earned her Bachelor of Music Education degree from the University of Tennessee at Chattanooga and a Master of Administration degree from Lincoln Memorial University.
-A music teacher in Hamilton County Schools for over 25 years, she currently teaches at Alpine Crest Elementary.
+Mrs Brittingham retired from Hamilton County Schools after teaching elementary music for over 25 years.
 She has been affiliated with the CBC since 1979, and also serves as Children’s Ministry Director and Children’s Choir Director at Hickory Valley Community Church in Chattanooga.
 Married to Robert Brittingham, they have two children, Taylor (a CBC alum) and Anna.

 Kristen Wiram, Associate Director, Handel & Concert Choir.